EE 5181 - Introduction to Nanotechnology

 ECE Home Page

-4.0 cr; Prereq-[3161, 3601, IT grad student] or %; fall, every year
+4.0 cr; Prereq-[3161, 3601, IT grad student]; fall, every year

 NanoScale Imaging; Patterning using Scanning Probes, Soft-Lithography, Stamping & Moldling; Nanomaterials - Properties, Synthesis, and Applications; NanoManufacturing/Component Integration using Engineered Self-Assembly and Nanotransfer.
 Labs on AFM, Microcontact Printing, Nanoparticles/Nanowire Synthesis.